StreetLamb/portfolio2.0/_resume/resume.md

 > Full-stack developer (2017 - 2018)

 > - Designed web applications using React and Express for clients.
-Web applications capabilities include: Data Visualization, market monitoring, inventory management.
+Web applications capabilities include Data Visualization, market monitoring, inventory management.

 > - Developed Telegram bots in python and JavaScript for clients.